What is a serval?

 Servals come together in pairs only for a few days when the female is in heat.

-They are single mothers.
+Servals are single mothers.

-Serval kittens, born in litters of two to four, are difficult to observe, as the mother hides them well and frequently changes the hiding place.
+Kittens, born in litters of two to four, are difficult to observe, as the mother hides them well and frequently changes the hiding place.
 Because the female raises the litter alone, she has to hunt frequently to feed them.
 When the young are large enough to hunt, the mother drives the males out.
-Young females remain somewhat longer, but when they become sexually mature, they too leave to establish their own territories.
+Young females remain somewhat longer, but when they become sexually mature, they too leave to establish their territories.